ImagineInfinity/Ideas/Ethics.md

 ## Examples

-**I should warn that it may not be best to read on if you have experianced any trumatic event.**

 * Lies are wrong, unless it is to stop disrespect or doesn't disrespect anyone.
 * Killing a person is wrong because their autonomy is taken away (because they're dead) and you take dignity away by makeing them suffer (that is, if they suffer).
 Gruesome murders are also disrespectful as it causes suffering.
 * Rape is wrong because you take away autonomy and massivly decrease dignity.